Canop/termimad/README.md

 ![scrollable](doc/scrollable.png)

-The whole code for this example is in examples/scrollable.
+The code for this example is in examples/scrollable.
+To read the whole text just do

+    cargo run --example scrollable